• Skip to main content

 Chronic pain is a common condition that millions of people suffer from.
 Chronic pain refers to pain symptoms that last longer than three months without improvement or pain that comes and goes repeatedly.
 According to the Centers for Disease Control and Prevention (CDC), about 50 million adults in the U.S. are suffering from chronic pain.

 There are many causes of chronic pain, including various health conditions, diseases, and injuries that damage the body.
 The degree of pain varies from mild to debilitating.
 Chronic pain can deteriorate your physical and mental health.
-It is in your best interest to have an evaluation by a skilled physician to diagnose the underlying cause and work with you to determine the appropriate treatment measures.
+It is in your best interest to have an evaluation by a skilled family medicine provider to diagnose the underlying cause and work with you to determine the appropriate treatment measures.

 Why is There a Link Between Chronic Pain and Depression?